svenevs/nanogui-customization-demo/README.md

 will populate your clipboard with a full class definition using the customizations you have created.
 Paste that into a source file to use in your project.

+You can also use the `JSON` button to populate the clipboard with data as a temporary save feature.
+If you make changes that you do not like, simply `Load JSON from Clipboard` to undo those changes.
+Each C++ and Python class generated includes a comment with the full JSON to allow for future tweaks.

 **Note**: the theme builder application does not support customization of icons, nor customization of default fonts.
 See the source code for the above two applications for how to customize default fonts / default icons etc.